Defending the CDL Holder for DUI

 - Alcohol or drug use violations:

-- When the driver of a commercial motor vehicle is charged with a violation of Section 316.193, Florida Statutes, the driver will be processed in accordance with standard DUI arrest procedures.
+- When the driver of a commercial motor vehicle is charged with a violation of Section 316.193, Florida Statutes, the driver will be processed under standard DUI arrest procedures.

 Federal Law for DUI in a Commercial Motor Vehicle